-"Tattoo freckles are safe for everyone of all skin colors," says Sarah Killen of Killen Ink Beauty. "[There are] all sorts of colors that I can use.
+Of course, they aren't just for people who naturally freckle, "Tattoo freckles are safe for everyone of all skin colors," says Sarah Killen of Killen Ink Beauty. "[There are] all sorts of colors that I can use.
 On average, I use a combination of three different colors when doing a freckle client...
 I use cool or warm tones depending on my client's skin tone, as well as a variety of different depths depending on how fair or dark my client's skin tone is."

+First, you'll need to do your research to find the best place to get your freckle tattoos.
 While freckle tattoos are extremely similar to normal tattoos, the process is a bit different.
 Just as normal tattooing requires you to find a well-established artist with a deep and complete knowledge of tattooing, it’s important to find someone just as experienced for freckle tattoos.
 However, you’re much more likely to receive your freckles from a beauty technician (rather than a tattoo artist) as the process uses the same tools as eyebrow microblading.

-How To Decide On Placement
+How To Choose Placement

-"When I start to map out the freckles, I don't like to pre-mark every little dot," says Killen.
+"When I start to map out the freckles, I don't like to pre-mark every little dot," offers Killen.
 "What I love so much about freckles is how random and imperfect they are, so what I like to do is place some really dominant freckles or beauty marks on the face.
-Then from there I add more as we feel we need to, depending on how much my client wants.
+Then from there, I add more as we feel we need to, depending on how much my client wants.

 "I give a mirror to my clients so that we can periodically check everything as we go and decide on placement for new freckles throughout the process.
 Depending on how freckly we're going to go the appointment can take anywhere from one to two hours."

-Definitely bring in a few reference photos for your tattooist, and if you're curious about what you'll like most on yourself, you can play around with a brown eyeliner pencil.
+Bring in a few reference photos for your tattooist, and if you're curious about what you'll like most on yourself, you can play around with a brown eyeliner pencil.
 You can even try the look on for a few days by using henna dye.